US Commerce Department Revises AI Chip Export Framework Approach

 *this image is generated using AI for illustrative purposes only.

-Under existing regulations, all nations must obtain US government approval before receiving shipments of products from semiconductor manufacturers Nvidia and AMD.
-This regulatory framework already establishes substantial oversight in the global semiconductor supply chain, with the US government serving as a gatekeeper for international technology distribution.
+The new framework builds upon existing controls that require all nations to obtain US government approval before receiving shipments from semiconductor manufacturers Nvidia and AMD.
+This established oversight mechanism already provides substantial control over global semiconductor distribution channels.

 dislike